fhcrcio/fhcrc.io/resources.md

 * Week 2: Analyzing data from multiple files, conditional statements, creating functions
 * Week 3: Errors and exceptions, defensive programming
 * Week 4: Debugging, modules/packaging for reproducibility

-#### Introduction to Git and GitHub

-This two-week course (with optional third week session) is designed to introduce attendees to git version control software and GitHub as a repository for code and/or data.
-Each two hour session will include brief tutorials interspersed with challenge exercises.
-The first two sessions assume no prior programming knowledge.
-At the end of these two sessions, you will be able to use git to track changes to software and other files, and use GitHub to work collaboratively to publish repositories of code and/or data.
-The optional third session assumes attendees have a basic familiarity with using the command line to navigate through directories and work with files and will include an overview of the command line interface to access the full functionality of the git software.
-Course materials [here](https://github.com/fredhutchio/git_github_intro).
-* Week 1: introduction to version control, git workflow with desktop clients (tracking changes, branching, merging, ignoring things)
-* Week 2: Collaboration and code sharing with GitHub, resolving conflicts
-* Week 3 (optional): git workflow on the command line

-#### Concepts in Machine Learning

-This four week course is designed to introduce attendees to central concepts in machine learning as well as examples of applications in biomedical research.
-Each one hour lecture will emphasize conceptual and practical aspects of machine learning paradigms, explore the foundations of underlying mechanisms, and look at current or potential applications through examples or case studies.
-The course assumes a strong foundation in basic statistics, but does not assume any prior coding experience.
-At the end of this course, you will be able to understand the core differences between different forms of machine learning and consider their application with respect to a variety of problem spaces.
-This course (or equivalent knowledge/preparation) is intended as a prerequisite for future courses covering machine learning skills in both R and Python.
-Course materials [here](https://github.com/fredhutchio/concepts_machine_learning).
-* Week 1: Introduction and Conceptual Overview; Machine Learning and Experimental Design
-* Week 2: Case Study in Classification
-* Week 3: Case Study in Regression
-* Week 4: Case Study in Deep Learning and Transfer Learning

 #### Software Carpentry Bootcamp: Unix, Git, and Python